 EduTrust-certified private education institutions are required to adopt the Fee Protection Scheme to provide full protection to all fees paid by their students.
 All fees refer to all monies paid by the students to be enrolled in a private education institution, excluding the course application fee, agent commission fee (if applicable), miscellaneous fees (non-compulsory and non-standard fee paid only when necessary or where applicable, for example, the re-exam fee or charges for credit card payment etc,).
 FPS applies to all courses with duration more than one month or 50 hours.
 The amount of FPS fee payable will be indicated clearly in the Standard PEI-Student Contract.

-Private education institutions can choose to adopt either the escrow scheme, insurance scheme, or a combination of both to provide fee protection to all their students.
+Private education institutions can choose to adopt either the insurance scheme, provided by Liberty Insurance Pte Ltd insurance scheme, or a combination of both to provide fee protection to all their students.
 Amity adopts escrow scheme .